GAPS-Collab/Tasks/docs/MEC/notes/TKR/foam.md

 - Governing CAD model is `GAPS-TKR-MEC-300 Layer Assy Even, Tracker. sldasm`
 - Model includes the foam below the detector layer and the detector modules
-- Model reference is for Even layers (8, 6, 4, and 2)...interface boards
+- Model reference is for even layers (8, 6, 4, and 2)...interface boards
   facing non-boom side

 |   Foam Component   |    QTY    |  QTY  | Notes                                  |